Lawrence Shankland

 Shankland began his career at Queen's Park before moving to Aberdeen in 2013.
 He played on loan with Dunfermline Athletic, St Mirren and Greenock Morton before joining Ayr United in 2017.
 He signed for Dundee United in 2019 and made his debut for Scotland later that year.
-In 2021 Shankland moved to Belgian club Beerschot, but after one year in Belgium he returned to Scotland with Heart of Midlothian.
+In 2021 Shankland moved to Belgian club Beerschot, but returned to Scotland after one year, signing with Hearts.

 Club career

 Queen's Park

 Shankland was born in Glasgow and attended Bannerman High School in Baillieston.
 He progressed through the Queen's Park youth system and was their top goalscorer in the 2012–13 season, having moved to the senior squad straight from the under-17 team; he also worked part-time as a tool setter in a local plumbing supplies company, a position arranged by the amateur club to help their young players earn a wage.
 He scored his first senior goal on 4 August 2012, aged 16, in a Scottish League Cup tie against Airdrieonians.

 Shankland signed for Aberdeen at the end of the season.
 He was one of three Queen's Park players to move to top flight Scottish clubs at that time, as Andy Robertson and Aidan Connolly signed for Dundee United.
 Blair Spittal also made the move to Dundee United a year later.